 Dr. Ilona Török has more than 20 years of banking experience.
-She started his career at the Hungarian Financial Supervisory Authority, where she gained legal and financial experience in several areas, before becoming Head of the Licensing and Enforcement Directorate.
+She started her career at the Hungarian Financial Supervisory Authority, where she gained legal and financial experience in several areas, before becoming Head of the Licensing and Enforcement Directorate.
 Between 2010 and 2021, she held various positions at OTP Bank in capital markets and treasury, then became Head of Corporate Governance, and was a member of the management board of several domestic and foreign subsidiaries of the OTP Group.
 From March 2021, she headed the Office of the Chairman and Chief Executive of MKB Bank.
 From November 2021 she held the same position at Magyar Bankholding and its member banks.
-Since

-September 2022 she has been a member of the Supervisory Board of MKB Bank Nyrt.
-And from November 2022, she has been a member of the Board of Directors of Takarék Jelzálogbank Nyrt, and then of MBH Jelzálogbank Nyrt.
-As of May 2023, as Head of the Chairman and Chief Executive's Office, she coordinates the Company's prudential compliance and manages core areas such as law and governance, compliance and anti-money laundering, internal audit, banking security, marketing, events and protocol, international and banking relations, acquisitions and credit institution group management.
+Since September 2022 she has been a member of the Supervisory Board of MBH Bank Nyrt.
+And from November 2022, she has been a member of the Board of Directors of MBH Jelzálogbank Nyrt.
+As of May 2023, as Head of the Chairman and Chief Executive's Office, she coordinates the Company's prudential compliance and manages core areas such as Law and Governance, Compliance and Anti-Money Laundering, Internal Audit, Banking Security, Marketing, Events and Protocol, International Banking Relations, Acquisitions and credit institution group management.
 She joined the Board of Directors of MBH Befektetési Bank in June 2023.
+She is a member of the Supervisory Boards of Fundamenta-Lakáskassza Zrt. and MBH Blue Sky Kft.

-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.